siliconcompiler/siliconcompiler/README.md

 To compile designs using the included open source target flow, you will need to install the follwoing external packages:

 Ubuntu based install scripts can be found in the [./setup](setup) directory.
+These scripts will install dependencies into `siliconcompiler/deps`, and usually build them from source.

 - **OpenRoad:** https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts
   - Following the directions in the OpenROAD-flow-scripts repository will